IIIF/api/source/api/presentation/3.0/index.md

 ##### Collection
 {: #overview-collection}

 An ordered list of Manifests, and/or further Collections.
-Collections allow Manifests and child Collections to be grouped in a hierarchical structure for presentation, which can be for of generating navigation, showing dynamic results from a search, or providing fixed sets of related resources for any other purpose.
+Collections allow Manifests and child Collections to be grouped in a hierarchical structure for presentation, which can be for generating navigation, showing dynamic results from a search, or providing fixed sets of related resources for any other purpose.

 ##### Manifest
 {: #overview-manifest}